picosh/official-blog/rfc-imgs.md

 This document serves as our proposal not only for how the service ought to function, but also details about the technical implementation.

-## What is considered a premium service?
+# what is considered a premium service?

 Anything that requires significant server resources or time from the development team.
 There's no free lunch and we aren't interested in pouring time, energy,